The advanced audio editor

 Every edit is a new version you can play, A/B, download, or roll back to.
 Your original is never overwritten, so you can experiment without fear.

-Every one of these is a real operation people do by hand.
-The editor packs them all in and runs them for you — you just describe the result.
+Every one of these is a real job people still do by hand.
+Here you just describe the result.

 Normalize loudness to broadcast level